usethesource/salix/README.md

 Moreover, to guarantee that model and view evolve in lock-step, the communication between client and server is *synchronous*.
 This means, events occurring during processing of a previous event (or command) are queued up until the new view is ready.
 When processing a queued event, Salix detects if it is still valid with respect to the current view before starting to handle it; if an event turns out to be stale (because its handler has been removed, or it's node is not attached to the DOM anymore), it's discarded.

-Subscription events are treated just like user events, except that there's no way to detect staleness.
+Subscription events are treated just like user events, except that staleness is currently not detected.
 It is therefore possible to retrieve notifications of a subscription *after* you've stopped subscribing to it.